Calculate abstinence using the timeline followback data in substance research.

 2b.
 Profile the TLFB data

 In this step, you will see a report of the data summary, such as the number of records, the number of subjects, and any applicable abnormal data records, including duplicates and outliers.
 In terms of outliers, you can specify the minimal and maximal values for the substance use amounts.
-Those values outside of the range are considered outliers and are shown in the summary report.
+Those values outside the range are considered outliers and are shown in the summary report.

 2c.
 Drop data records with any missing values